jetbrains-academy/Machine-Learning-101/Horror Trees/Predict/task.md

 <div class="hint">

-After choosing a branch, you are not done — there may still be another node.
+Choosing a branch is only the first step – you may encounter another node.
-Apply the same logic again by calling the function on the new branch until you reach a leaf (class label).
+Apply the same logic again by calling the function on the selected branch until you reach a leaf (the final class label).

 ```python
 return self.classify_subtree(x, branch)